Posted By

 Date Posted

-Read insights from Car Benefit Solutions on how Benefit-in-Kind tax works, how it is calculated, and how employees can contribute towards it.
+Read insights on how company car Benefit-in-Kind tax works, how BiK is calculated, and which cars have the lowest BiK rates.

 A car’s CO2 emissions determines the BiK percentage rate, which can then be used to calculate how much BiK tax would be on any given company car.
 To complete the calculation, the P11D value of the car is also required.
 The P11D value is the list price, inclusive of VAT, delivery charges and any extras, but exclusive of the first registration fee and the first year of road fund licence.
-The sum to work out how much BiK tax is due is:
+The sum to work out how much you oweis:

 P11D value x BiK percentage rate x income tax rate of the employee.

-As we start to transition to electric cars, current BiK rates for Electric Vehicles (EVs) are currently low, just 3%, which is an incentive to get businesses to take steps towards an EV fleet.
-The 3% rate is for the tax year 2025/26 and the rate will continue to slowly increase each year, reaching 9% by 2030.
+As we transition to electric cars, current rates for Electric Vehicles (EVs) are low, at just 3%, which provides an incentive for businesses to take steps towards an EV fleet.
+The 3% rate is for the tax year 2025/26, and the rate will continue to slowly increase each year, reaching 9% by 2030.

 For you as an employer, you’re required to pay Class 1A NICs on any car benefits you provide, and similarly, the amount depends on the cash value of the benefit.